kwan0xfff/SamsPy/docs/examples/lvbasic.rst

 Fortunately, the first stage typically starts off vertically, but after a minute or so has a significant horizontal component.

-The last reported number is the cumulative dry mass of the vehicle.
+The last reported numbers are the cumulative dry and wet mass of the vehicle.
-That is, before propellants are pumped into it, this is what ground transport vehicles must support for the fully assembled, but empty vehicle.
+That is, before propellants are pumped into it and afterwards.
+The first is what ground transport vehicles must support for the fully assembled, but empty vehicle.
+The second is what the vehicle supports (e.g., clamps, launch rail, pylon, whatever) of the launch system must support before ignition.
+Naturally, this does not include the effects of the rocket exhaust against the support system.